orel-dayan/OOP-TASK2/README.md

 enum `TaskType` represents different types of tasks.
 The enum in this class has 3 constant values `COMPUTATIONAL`, `IO` and `OTHER`.
 And also it has following field and methods: `typePriority` which represents an integer value that ranges from 1 to 10, and it is used to store the priority of the task type.constructor with int  parameter which takes an integer value and assigns it to `typePriority` and validate if the value is valid using validatePriority method `setPriority` method which set the new priority to `typePriority` if the passed value is valid `getPriorityValue`what the meaning o method which return the current priority value getType method which return the current type validatePriority method which check if the priority passed is valid or not.

-###Task
+### Task
-This is a class called Task that implements the Comparable interface and the Callable interface.
-Task class is a generic class, as it uses the T generic type.
-It has two fields, taskType of type TaskType and callable of type Callable<T>.
-This callable field allows the class to store an instance of a Callable task and execute it later.
-The Task class has two constructors, one of them takes two parameters Callable<T> and TaskType, the other takes one parameter Callable<T> and will set the TaskType to OTHER.The class also defines two static methods createTask, one of them takes two parameters Callable<T> and TaskType, the other takes one parameter Callable<T> and will set the TaskType to OTHER.
-Both of them create a new instance of Task<T> and return it.
+This is a class called `Task` that implements the `Comparable` interface and the `Callable` interface. `Task` class is a generic class, as it uses the T generic type.
+It has two fields, taskType of type `TaskType` and callable of type `Callable<T>`.
+This callable field allows the class to store an instance of a `Callable` task and execute it later.
+The `Task` class has two constructors, one of them takes two parameters `Callable<T>` and `TaskType`, the other takes one parameter `Callable<T>` and will set the `TaskType` to `OTHER.` The class also defines two static methods `createTask`, one of them takes two parameters `Callable<T>` and `TaskType`, the other takes one parameter `Callable<T>` and will set the `TaskType` to `OTHER.` Both of them create a new instance of `Task<T>` and return it.

 It has also the following methods:
-- getCallable : which return the callable field
+- `getCallable` : which return the callable field
-- getType : which returns the priority value of the taskType
+- `getType` : which returns the priority value of the taskType
-- toString : which returns a string representation of the Task object
+- `toString` : which returns a string representation of the Task object
-- compareTo: which compares the priority of two tasks
+- `compareTo`: which compares the priority of two tasks
-- call: which is the implementation of the Callable<T> interface, it will call the call method of the callable field and returns the result.
+- `call`: which is the implementation of the Callable<T> interface, it will call the call method of the callable field and returns the result.
 - This class represents a wrapper around a Callable

+### MyFuture:
+`MyFuture` is extending the `FutureTask<V>` which is a concrete implementation of the `Future<V>` interface.
+It is also implementing the `Comparable` interface.
+The `MyFuture` class has one field priority that represents an integer value.
+It has a constructor that takes a `Callable<V>` and an int parameter and pass the `Callable<V>` to the constructor of the `FutureTask<V>` super class and assigns the int parameter to the priority field.
+The class has a method `compareTo(MyFuture o)` which is implementation of the compareTo method of the `Comparable` interface, it compares the priority of two `MyFuture` objects, and it's used to sort the collection of `MyFuture` objects based on their priority.
+It also has `getPriority` method which return the current priority.
+This class is designed to handle future asynchronous tasks with priorities.
+The `MyFuture` class adds a new feature to `FutureTask` which is the ability to assign a priority to the task.
+This class by extending the `FutureTask` class which already provides the functionality to run a task asynchronously, it adds the ability to prioritize tasks, which can be useful in situations where some tasks need to be executed before others.

+### CostomExecutor:
+The class is implemetation of the `ThreadPoolExecutor` class called `CustomExecutor`. `CustomExecutor` uses a `PriorityBlockingQueue` to hold the MyFuture tasks, this queue is able to hold a collection of tasks and orders them based on the priority of each task.
+It also keeps track of the number of tasks for each priority using an array priorityCounts.

+The class has four constructors:
+A default constructor that creates a new thread pool with the number of available processors in the system and a default `PriorityBlockingQueue` and defines some properties such as core pool size, maximum pool size and keep-alive time.
+It overrides the newTaskFor method from `ThreadPoolExecutor` to return a `MyFuture` object for a new task, this method is used to create new instances of `MyFuture` for the `ThreadPoolExecutor` to use when a new task is submitted.
+It also has three methods that are used to submit a task to the thread pool:
+- `submit(Task task)`: which is used to submit a Task object to the thread pool and increments the priority count
+- `submit (Callable task, TaskType taskType)`: which is used to submit a Callable task with a TaskType object to the thread pool
+- `submit (Callable task)`: which is used to submit a Callable task with TaskType object is set to OTHER It also has two methods:

+`getCurrentMax()` which returns the current maximum priority count. `gracefullyTerminate()` which calls the `shutdown()` method of the `ThreadPoolExecutor` to terminate the thread pool.
+It also overrides the beforeExecute method to decrement the priority count of the task before it is executed.
+This `CustomExecutor` allows to schedule and execute the tasks according to the priority assigned to them and it also allows tracking the number of tasks for each priority

+## UML Part B: